 - Customers can only give a donation at the set value – it’s not possible to give a higher or lower donation

-- Making any change to a ticket will always remove the donation and prompt you to attach it again – otherwise you might accidentally add more donations than you intend to
+- Making any change to a ticket will always remove the Ticket Donation and prompt you to attach it again – this is to keep you from accidentally adding more donations than you intend to

 - It’s recommended that when applying Ticket Donations in the Sales Interface you only attach donations once you have finalised the order with the customer

-You can use Spektrix to track and claim Gift Aid on donations, whether those donations are made during the purchase process, as Ticket Donations, or as part of Memberships.
+You can use Spektrix to track and claim Gift Aid on donations, whether those donations are made during the purchase process, as Ticket Donations, or as part of a Membership.
 For more information on how to set Spektrix up to track and claim Gift Aid, please see this article.